timescale/docs/promscale/installation/recomm-guide.md

 ## Database Configuration

-To set the most common parameters to optimal values based on your system run the `timescaledb-tune`.
+To set the most common parameters to optimal values based on your system, run `timescaledb-tune`.
 It accounts for memory, CPU, and PostgreSQL version.
 For more information, see [configuration][timescale-tune-configuration].
 However, there are a few other PostgreSQL parameters worth tuning: